 Imagine

-Imagine if, before meeting someone for an important meeting, a blind date, or other social event, you could quickly read their personal user manual.
+Imagine if, before meeting someone for an important meeting, a blind date, or another social event, you could quickly peruse their personal user manual.

 You’d know what activities to do with them, what not to do, and what to talk about.